Don’t just sprint in a straight line: why curved running is important

 Practical Takeaways

-Irrespective of the playing position, it appears that the average sprint angle (curve of the sprint from initial trajectory to end point) for soccer players during a match is around 5°.
-One of the main differences with curvilinear running/sprinting compared to linear sprinting is that the body leans inwards (as opposed to remaining more upright).
+Irrespective of the playing position, it appears that the average sprint angle (curve of the sprint from initial trajectory to endpoint) for soccer players during a match is around 5°.
+One of the main differences between curvilinear running/sprinting compared to linear sprinting is that the body leans inwards (as opposed to remaining more upright).
 Thus, players are influenced by centrifugal force and consequently need to produce a mediolateral ground-reaction force in order to counteract the centrifugal force and stay balanced whilst running.
 As running velocity increases, having the strength and technique to overcome these forces may be an important determinant in

 curvilinear sprint performance.